-For the dormer bedroom redesign, we decided to cover up the popcorn with planks.
-This would resemble shiplap and be the easiest option with the most spectacular result.
-Today, I’ll show you how easy it is to cover a popcorn ceiling with planks.
+For the dormer bedroom redesign, we decided that the easiest way to cover a popcorn ceiling would be with planks.

 First, let’s take a look back at my last post’s inspiration photo for the ceiling.
 If the ceiling of this room was not planked, the room still would’ve been beautiful but not nearly as interesting.
 The angles of the ceiling are highlighted by the horizontal lines of the planks.
 The semi-gloss white paint reflects light, therefore brightening the room.